springernature/frontend-playbook/css/how-we-write-css.md

 ## HTML class naming

-We follow the following rules when writing class names:
+We follow these rules when writing class names:

 * All classnames are lowercase
 * All words are separated by a dash/hyphen